aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/re-installing-aspose-slides-for-reporting-services/_index.md

 {{% /alert %}}

 ## **Steps of Re-installing Aspose.Slides for Reporting Services**
-T he most important point to consider is to remove the previous Aspose.Slides for Reporting Services installations completely.
-Although, the MSI installer can successfully perform the necessary actions required to uninstall and hence reinstall Aspose.Slides for Reporting Services automatically, yet the following checklist of steps will ensure to achieve the desired results:
+The most important thing is the removal of the previous Aspose.Slides for Reporting Services installations completely.
+While the MSI installer can successfully perform the necessary actions required to uninstall and, hence, reinstall Aspose.Slides for Reporting Services automatically, these steps must be followed:

-**Step** **1:** Uninstall Aspose.Slides for Reporting Services using MSI installer.
+1. Uninstall Aspose.Slides for Reporting Services using MSI installer.

-**Step** **2:** Locate Aspose.Slides for Reporting Services installation directory which is typically located at:
+2. Locate Aspose.Slides for Reporting Services installation directory that is typically at:

    **OS Root Drive\Program Files\Aspose\Aspose.Slides for Reporting Services**

-**Step** **3:** If MSI installer has not removed “Aspose.Slides for Reporting Services” directory while uninstalling Aspose.Slides for Reporting Services, just delete it.
+3. If the MSI installer has not removed the “Aspose.Slides for Reporting Services” directory when it uninstalled Aspose.Slides for Reporting Services, delete the folder.

-**Step** **4:** Locate **Aspose.Slides.ReportingServices.dll** binary in “bin” directory of each SQL Server Reporting Service instance.
-For example, if there is a Microsoft SQL Server 2008 instance “MSSQLSERVER”, the corresponding Reporting Service “bin” directory will be typically located at:
+4. Locate **Aspose.Slides.ReportingServices.dll** binary in “bin” directory of each SQL Server Reporting Service instance.
+For example, if there is a Microsoft SQL Server 2008 instance “MSSQLSERVER”, the corresponding Reporting Service “bin” directory is likely to be at:

    **OS Root Drive\Program Files\Microsoft SQL Server\MSRS10.MSSQLSERVER\Reporting Services\ReportServer\bin**

-**Step** **5:** If MSI installer has not removed Aspose.Slides.ReportingServices.dll binary file from the above directory while uninstalling Aspose.Slides for Reporting Services, just delete this file.
+5. If the MSI installer has not removed Aspose.Slides.ReportingServices.dll binary file from the directory above when it uninstalled Aspose.Slides for Reporting Services, delete the file now.

-**Step** **6:** Locate **rsreportserver.config** file for each SSRS instance.
-For example, if there is a Reporting Ser vice instance “ **MSRS10.MSSQLSERVER** ”, the **rsreportserver.config** file will be in the following directory:
+6. Locate **rsreportserver.config** file for each SSRS instance.
+For example, if there is a Reporting Service instance “ **MSRS10.MSSQLSERVER** ”, the **rsreportserver.config** file will be in this directory:

    **MSRS10.MSSQLSERVER\Reporting Services\ReportServer**

-**Step** **7:** Open **rsreportserver.config** file in some editor and locate the following lines that were created in order to add PowerPoint Formats Extensions during the installation of Aspose.Slides for Reporting Services.
+7. Open the **rsreportserver.config** file in any editor and find the lines that were created to add PowerPoint Format Extensions during the installation of Aspose.Slides for Reporting Services.

 ``` xml